 The Crescendoes: Go Down (GDR 44007) 2001 CD with eight bonus tracks

 Meanwhile, back in Bournemouth in August 1963, The Beatles were in town for a weeklong residency at the Gaumont cinema.
-Seeing a chance to meet their heroes, Jon Kremer and Al concocted a scheme to blag their way backstage for a meeting with the group under the pretence of being representatives for Rickenbacker guitars.
-Their ruse fooled the stage-door attendant, despite their tender ages and they were ushered to the dressing room where The Beatles were holed up between performances.
+Wanting to meet their heroes up close, Jon Kremer and Al concocted a scheme to blag their way backstage for a meeting with the group under the pretence of being representatives for Rickenbacker guitars.
+Their ruse fooled the stage-door attendant, despite their tender ages, and were ushered to the dressing room where The Beatles were holed up between performances.
 The pair couldn’t believe their luck when John Lennon came out into the corridor and chatted to them about guitars and handed over his famous black Rickenbacker for Al to try.
 For the full story on how the encounter unfolded and more on Al Stewart’s teenage years with his best friend, read Jon Kremer’s excellent book, Bournemouth A Go!
 Go!.

-In the winter of 1963 Al moved on to pastures new joining Dave La Kaz and the G Men, replacing The Soundtracks bound bassist, Mike Piggot.
-The remaining G Men comprised of Dave La Kaz a.k.a.
-Dave Woodfield on vocals (he had recently come from The Bluetones replacing original vocalist Bill Napier), Terry Squires on lead guitar, Derek Scammed on drums and Don Strike’s son Bev, who switched to bass from rhythm guitar on Piggot’s departure, leaving Al to fill the void on guitar and Vox Continental organ.
+In the winter of 1963 Al moved on to pastures new, joining Dave La Kaz and the G Men, replacing The Soundtracks bound bassist, Mike Piggot.
+The remaining G Men were composed of Dave La Kaz a.k.a.
+Dave Woodfield on vocals (he had recently come from The Bluetones replacing original vocalist Bill Napier), Terry Squires on lead guitar, Derek Scammel on drums and Don Strike’s son Bev, who switched to bass from rhythm guitar on Piggot’s departure, leaving Al to fill the void on guitar and Vox Continental organ.
 Through their association with Avon Entertainments based in offices above a shop on the corner of Old Christchurch Road and Fir Vale Road, Dave La Kaz and the G Men became one of the most popular and busiest groups in the area.
-The money wasn’t great, twenty five quid a night between them, but some of the gigs were.
-A support slot with the Rolling Stones at Reading Town Hall, where The Stones ignored them apart from a friendly Brian Jones, a one-off gig at the swanky Dorchester Hotel in London and sharing stages with Bruce Forsyth and the comedian Frankie Howerd in cabaret shows, were all memorable experiences.
+The money wasn’t great, twenty-five quid a night between them, but some of the gigs were.
+A support slot with the Rolling Stones at Reading Town Hall, where The Stones ignored them apart from a friendly Brian Jones, a one-off gig at the swanky Dorchester Hotel in London and sharing stages with Bruce Forsyth and the comedian Frankie Howerd in cabaret, were all memorable experiences.

-Musically he was still looking for a way into a group situation and auditioned for The Paramounts, who would later become Procol Harum, the Bo Street Runners, plus the lesser-known Primatifs and Simon and the Surreys, but it all came to nothing.
+Musically he was still looking for a way into a group situation and auditioned for The Paramounts, who would later become Procol Harum, the Bo Street Runners, plus the lesser-known Primatifs and Simon and the Surreys.
+But it all came to nothing.
 However, a Bob Dylan concert at the Royal Albert Hall in May 1965 completely changed his perspective, as he traded in his Gibson Les Paul electric guitar for an Epiphone acoustic and set about becoming a British version of his idol.
-A chance one-off performance at Bunjie’s Coffee House, Litchfield Street in Soho landed him a regular Friday night slot hosting folk nights with another Bournemouth born performer, Peter Bellamy.
-Coupled with regular gigs at Les Cousins, another recently opened folk club down the road in Greek Street, he was soon mixing with the cream of the emerging folk scene including John Martyn, Bert Jansch, John Renbourn, Sandy Denny, Davey Graham, Nick Drake, Roy Harper and Ralph McTell, plus visiting Americans Joni Mitchell, Arlo Guthrie and Jackson C. Frank.
+A chance one-off performance at Bunjie’s Coffee House in Litchfield Street, Soho landed him a regular Friday night slot hosting folk nights with another Bournemouth born performer, Peter Bellamy.
+Coupled with regular gigs at Les Cousins, another recently opened folk club down the road in Greek Street, he was soon mixing with other artists on the emerging folk scene such as John Martyn, Bert Jansch, John Renbourn, Sandy Denny, Davey Graham, Nick Drake, Roy Harper and Ralph McTell, plus visiting Americans Joni Mitchell, Arlo Guthrie and Jackson C. Frank.
 Frank invited Al along to CBS Studios in Regent Street to accompany him on the song “Yellow Walls”, which appeared on his self-titled debut album.
 The producer of the session was Paul Simon, who Al shared digs with in the East End.
-At the time, he also became friendly with a rather odd Japanese artist called Yoko Ono, after he invested £100 in her eighty minute film of approximately one hundred naked bottoms called Number 4.
+He also became friendly with a rather odd Japanese artist called Yoko Ono, after he invested £100 in her eighty minute film of approximately one hundred naked bottoms called Number 4.

 His follow-up album, Love Chronicles, became notorious for its epic nineteen minute title track.
 The song focused on Stewart’s fumbled sexual encounters, most notably the time he popped his cherry in the pleasure gardens of his hometown.
 The song was also infamous for being the first time the word ‘Fucking’, and a mention of Bournemouth, appeared on a mainstream recording, a rather unfortunate pairing for the town.
 Apart from the furore kicked up over a strategically placed F-bomb, the album featured excellent lead guitar throughout by Jimmy Page and sympathetic backing from pseudonymous members of Fairport Convention dodging contractual obligations.
 The record became a favourite of students and bedsit romantics who could identify with its angst-ridden lyrics.
 Voted ‘Folk Album’ of the year by Melody Maker and feted by the NME in a gushing review which declared, “This singer pours his life and times into the tracks and shows why he is one of the best singer songwriters on the folk circuit today”, Love Chronicles stands as one of his finest early works.